NetBSD/pkgsrc/textproc/split-thai/files/README.txt

      icu4c/source/data/brkitr/dictionaries/thaidict.txt and then
      rebuild the whole library.

+     Also included in this package is an emacs library called "pthai" (practice-thai).
+It can do word splitting, play mp3 audio for thai words and a few other things.

 SEE ALSO
      swath(1), libthai(1), emacs(1), locale(1), uconv(1), iconv(1)
+     trans(1) from pkgsrc/textproc/translate-shell

 BUGS
      st-icu should also use the combined dictionary words.